Western Illinois University: Macomb Campus

 English and Journalism

 English Graduate Organization

-Our regular meeting time for the Spring semester is 3:00 p.m. on Monday in the Simpkins Writing Center.
+Our regular meeting time for the Fall semester is 4:00 p.m. on Monday in the Simpkins Writing Center.

 The English Graduate Organization (EGO) represents all English and Journalism graduate students, providing a space for dialogue among graduate students and the graduate and writing committees, advocating for graduate curriculum in the English Department, networking with other English graduate organizations nationally and regionally, furthering the work and interests of graduate students in this organization by providing assistance in areas of academic and professional development, and critiquing ideas important to the discipline of English.

 what we do